A saturated 1-system of curves on the surface of genus 3

-Let $\Sigma_g$ be an oriented, closed surface of genus $g\geq1$.
-Following Juvan, Malni\v{c}, and Mohar \cite{juvan}, we define a \textit{$k$-system of curves} on $\Sigma_g$ to be a collection of essential simple closed curves that are pairwise non-homotopic and intersect at most $k$ times.
-Let $N\l(k,g\r)$ denote the maximum cardinality of a $k$-system on $\Sigma_g$, which was shown to be finite in the same paper using techniques from topological graph theory.
-They considered the following question. \begin{question} For a $k$-system $X$ on a surface $\Sigma_g$, how large can $\l|X\r|$ be? \end{question} In particular, Farb and Leininger asked for the asymptotics of this question for $k=1$, and in this case, Przytycki \cite{przytycki} established a cubical upper bound for $N\l(1,g\r)$ in $g$.
-This bound was later refined by Aougab, Biringer, and Gaster \cite{aougab} to $O\,\big(g^3/\!\l(\log g\r)^2\!\big)$, and finally by Greene \cite{greene}, who established the current best known upper bound of $O\l(g^2\log g\r)$.
+Let $\Sigma_g$ be the oriented, closed surface of genus $g\geq1$, and let $k\geq0$.
+Following Juvan, Malni\v{c}, and Mohar \cite{JMM96}, we define a \textit{$k$-system of curves} on $\Sigma_g$ to be a collection of essential simple closed curves that are pairwise non-homotopic and intersect at most $k$ times; see Section \ref{sec:preliminaries} for preliminaries.
+Let $N(k,g)$ denote the maximum cardinality of a $k$-system on $\Sigma_g$, which was shown to be finite in the same paper using techniques from topological graph theory.
+They considered the following question.